worldluoji/front-end/css/css-visual.md

 7. box-shadow
 The box-shadow property applies one or more shadows to an element.
-The box-shadow property takes values for
+The box-shadow property takes values for:

-offset-x (how far to push the shadow horizontally from the element), offset-y (how far to push the shadow vertically from the element), blur-radius, spread-radius and color, in that order.
+- offset-x (how far to push the shadow horizontally from the element),
+- offset-y (how far to push the shadow vertically from the element),
+- blur-radius,
+- spread-radius
+- color
+in that order.
 The blur-radius and spread-radius values are optional.

 Multiple box-shadows can be created by using commas to separate properties of each box-shadow element:
 box-shadow: 0 10px 20px rgba(0,0,0,0.19), 0 6px 6px rgba(0,0,0,0.23);

 8. opacity
 this property in CSS is used to adjust the opacity, or conversely, the transparency for an item.
-A value of 1 is opaque, which isn't transparent at all.
+- A value of 1 is opaque, which isn't transparent at all.
-A value of 0.5 is half see-through.
+- A value of 0.5 is half see-through.
-A value of 0 is completely transparent.
+- A value of 0 is completely transparent.

 9. text-transform
 The text-transform property in CSS is used to change the appearance of text.